Cohabitation Agreements

 That’s why it’s important to think about the long-term impact.
 How might your respective financial circumstances change over time?

-Are there provisions in the binding financial agreement that accounts for shifts in your financial situation?
+Are there provisions in the binding financial agreement that account for shifts in your financial situation?
 Considering potential changes to shared assets and future debt obligations is also vital.

 To make sure you’re fully protected, always seek independent legal advice before signing.
 This advice ensures that the agreement under the Family Law Act 1975 is not just fair now but remains fair in the years to come.